 Let's Dance (EMI ‘83) Rating: B+

 Bowie was quiet for 1981 and 1982 aside from his wonderful collaboration with Queen, "Under Pressure," which for my money is one of the best songs either party was ever involved with, though I'm tempted to give it demerits for giving Vanilla Ice a career.
 With demand for new product high (back then a 3-year gap between releases, especially for an artist who had been as prolific as Bowie, was considerable), and with a new record label to please, Bowie wanted a hit, so he ditched his former band and hired producer (and former Chic member) Nile Rodgers.
 The resulting album was the most commercial of his career, and of course the more dance oriented nature of the album disconcerted older fans who cried "sellout."
 Still, the album became the crossover smash that Bowie had envisioned, spawning three major hit singles, and it was a quality work overall, even if it's a bit inconsistent and lacks the sense of adventure and excitement of his best work.
 What's interesting about this album is how it creates a sort of dance-blues rock hybrid, as Bowie had "discovered" a hot young blues guitarist, the soon to be legendary Stevie Ray Vaughan (SRV), whose pure, emotional, more straightforward playing style was far removed from the recent likes of Fripp and Belew (Rogers, an excellent guitarist himself, helps out as well).
 This frontloaded album peaks immediately with the three aforementioned hits, which you're still likely to hear regularly on classic rock radio.
 "Modern Love," with its spoken word verses, good chugga chugga riffs, hooky keyboards, squawking sax, and especially its catchy call and response choruses, is simply one of Bowie's most effortlessly fun singles ever (not to mention the favorite Bowie song of my friend Doug).
-"China Girl," a more accessible remake of an earlier Iggy Pop song co-written with Bowie, isn't as good but is still notable, primarily due to its memorable synth-based Asian ambiance, Bowie's dramatic crooned vocals, and Vaughan's guitar soloing.
+"China Girl," a more accessible remake of an earlier Iggy Pop song co-written with Bowie, isn't as good (as “Modern Love” or the Iggy original) but is still very good, primarily due to its memorable synth-based Asian ambiance, Bowie's dramatic crooned vocals, and Vaughan's guitar soloing.
 The title track, a #1 U.S. hit and one of the biggest songs of his career, is more a head bobbing toe tapper than a get down and dance number, but it's still an extremely impressive dance pop song, with its memorably slinky riffs and singable vocals, plus more cool sax and guitar work.
 Also keep in mind that this album version is almost twice as long as the well-known single version, and sometimes I prefer this extended play depending on my mood.
-Alas, the rest of the album can't keep pace with the singles, and the weakest song comes next, as there's not much to the decidedly mediocre dance ballad "Without You."
-I'm not crazy about "Richochet," either, as its overly synthetic sound yields merely pleasant, overly busy blandness, though it is at least elevated by some more good SRV guitar.
+Alas, the rest of the album can't keep pace with the singles, though "Without You" is a nice little (danceable) love song, even if it’s not nearly as memorable as the three singles.
+It’s certainly better than "Richochet," whose overly synthetic sound yields merely pleasant, overly busy blandness, though it is at least elevated by some more good SRV guitar.
 The album upswings on the next two tracks, both covers, as Bowie's low-key take on The Metros' "Criminal World" is almost Dire Straits-like (that's a compliment), while his remake of his own "Cat People (Putting Out Fire)," originally the title track of the 1982 film Cat People, is understandably more aggressive and rock-based, what with there being less Georgio Moroder and more SRV.
 Anyway, the album ends with "Save Me," which like "Ricochet" has a dated '80s sound, plus it's so overtly poppy that it's a bit disorienting, though it's still catchy if also rather silly.
-On the whole, this album accomplished what Bowie and Rogers set out to do, as it sold by the bucketful and took Bowie to a whole new level of commercial success and stardom, but it's a good rather than a great Bowie album.
+On the whole, this album accomplished what Bowie and Rogers set out to do, as it sold by the bucketful and took Bowie to a whole new level of commercial success and stardom, but it's a good rather than a great David Bowie album.
 Then again, Let's Dance is a masterpiece compared to his terrible next two albums, 1984's Tonight and 1987's Never Let Me Down, as one of the greatest artists of the '70s seemed to completely lose it as the '80s wore on.
-Aside from "Time Will Crawl," the best song on Never Let Me Down, the few decent songs that Bowie delivered during this time period ("Loving The Alien," "Blue Jean," the soundtrack song "Absolute Beginners," and "Never Let Me Out") can be salvaged on The Singles (1969-1993).
+Aside from "Time Will Crawl," the best song on Never Let Me Down, the few decent songs that Bowie delivered during this time period ("Loving The Alien," "Blue Jean," the soundtrack song "Absolute Beginners," and "Never Let Me Down") can be salvaged on The Singles (1969-1993).

 Changesbowie (Rykodisc ’90) Rating: A